Add logic to automatically avoid route-to for static route networks

 We already automatically bypass reply-to for directly connected subnets via a kernel patch, have since 1.2.3 (at least).
 The only diff from 1.2.3 is the missing checkbox to disable reply-to globally, which will be a regression on upgrade for some installs.
 Restoring that will resolve this.

-#5 Updated by Jim Pingle about 10 years ago
+#5 Updated by Jim Pingle over 10 years ago

 - Tracker changed from Bug to Feature